Mreoch1/tradesync/docs/NETLIFY_DEPLOYMENT.md

 ## Overview

-When deploying to Netlify, you **do NOT need ngrok or Cloudflare Tunnel**.
+When deploying to Netlify, you **do NOT need Cloudflare Tunnel**.
 Netlify provides HTTPS automatically, so you can use your Netlify URL directly in the Yahoo Developer Portal.

 ## Prerequisites